 2. Communicate honestly

-This is the most important piece of advice you’ll get.
+If you feel anxious about your girlfriend’s past or boyfriend’s exes, this is the most important piece of advice you’ll get.
 Neha explains, “I cannot emphasize the importance of communication enough.
 It is vital to talk about jealousy or insecurity with your partner.
 You have to tackle the issue as a team.
 In an ideal situation, a couple should have a heart-to-heart about their dating history before they enter into a relationship with each other.
 Transparency from the outset is essential for trust.

 “But if you’re just discovering a previous chapter of your spouse or partner’s life, don’t hesitate to bring it out in the open.
 The more straightforward you are, the easier things will be.”
 There are many communication exercises for couples that can help you and your partner during this hour of need.
 Always remember to speak your truth for it is the cornerstone of individuality.

 3. How to accept the past of your partner?
 Seek professional help

 Sometimes, we all need a helping hand.
 Neha says, “When a person becomes obsessed with their partner’s past, the repercussions are quite damaging.
 The relationship starts becoming toxic and controlling behavior takes hold.
 It’s best to reach out to a therapist (individually or together) and seek help.
 You need an outlet or a safe space to talk about these problems and therapy is your best option.”

 If you’re grappling with questions like “why does my husband’s past bother me so much?” or “why can’t I make peace with my partner’s past?”, consulting a mental health expert is a wise choice.
 At Bonobology, we offer professional help through our panel of licensed counselors and therapists.
 They can help you analyze your situation better and embark on the path to becoming a more secure partner.